 "The captain's canine is unhappy."

-T'Pol followed the Denobulan into the captain's quarters.† Porthos was jumping up and down excitedly, following the doctor as he reached into the closet and opened up a container of dry dog food.† He handed T'Pol the water dish.† "Could you fill that up, sub-commander?† Nice cold water, just the thing to go with kibble."† He beamed at the beagle.
+T'Pol followed the Denobulan into the captain's quarters.
+Porthos was jumping up and down excitedly, following the doctor as he reached into the closet and opened up a container of dry dog food.
+He handed T'Pol the water dish.
+"Could you fill that up, sub-commander?
+Nice cold water, just the thing to go with kibble."
+He smiled in an exaggerated manner at the dog.

 The barking turned to even louder yelps.

-I am a Vulcan, she murmured.† I am pure logic.† I am unaffected by those around me.† I am untouched by the chaos that abounds in life.†
+I am a Vulcan.
+I am pure logic.
+I am unaffected by those around me.
+I am untouched by the chaos that abounds in life.

 Porthos began to howl.

-I am fooling no one, she thought miserably.† She walked out into the hall and back to Archer's door.† Checking both ways to make sure she was alone, she keyed in the sequence she had seen Phlox use.† The door opened and Porthos bounded to the opening.† At the last moment he tucked his hindquarters down and slid to a stop in a sitting position.† He looked up at her, making small eager noises.
+She walked out into the hall and back to Archer's door.
+Checking both ways to make sure she was alone, she keyed in the sequence she had seen Phlox use.
+The door opened and Porthos bounded to the opening.
+At the last moment he tucked his hindquarters down and slid to a stop in a sitting position.
+He looked up at her, making small eager noises.

 "You must be quiet."